codedeep79/gitlab-ci-android/Build and publish your React Native Android applications using GitLab CI.md

 8. Publish to different tracks depending on branch / tag

 ### Example: .gitlab-ci.yml.
-You certainly that completed build `Dockerfile` in Container Registry.
+You certainly that completed build `Dockerfile` in Container Registry then to this step .
 ```
 image: registry.gitlab.com/motorica-org/gitlab-ci-react-native-android:master